 Start by selecting your desired power mode: Eco, Auto or Boost.
 Eco is designed for longer cleaning projects and ensures you’ll get the most bang out of your battery’s buck.
 Auto mode is a medium setting that will help your vacuum automatically adjust its power when transitioning between floors.
 And Boost—an intense cleaning mood that will suction even the most ground-in dirt and grime.
 To toggle between power modes, simply press a button on the vacuum’s LCD screen.
 (Yeah, it’s that fancy).

 Once your power mode is selected, start the vacuum by holding down a trigger.
 This design definitely takes a little time to get used to.
 At first, I thought I was doing something wrong because the vacuum would shut off when I let go.
 But in hindsight, this feature helps preserve your vacuum’s battery life since it uses power only when you’re cleaning.
 (As opposed to a standard vacuum that keeps running until you turn it off).

 The Cleaning Test: Hardwood Floors

 First, I vacuumed the hardwood floors in my apartment on Eco mode.
 I was impressed (and slightly horrified) with how much dust and hair the Dyson picked up.
-I consider myself a fairly clean person, but this machine had so much more power compared to the vacuum I typically use.
+I consider myself a fairly clean person, but this machine had so much more power compared to the vacuum I previously used.
 Plus, since I didn’t have to worry about plugging it in, I could move the vacuum into hard-to-reach areas I’ve never been able to access, like underneath radiators.
-(These are the spots you’re not vacuuming, but should be).
+(These are the spots you’re not vacuuming, but should be.)